timjogorman/RicherEventDescription/guidelines.md

 TLINKed to **surgery**, even given the explicit mention.

+### Sources of information are generally not part of a causal chain

+Many times, it is theoretically possible to think of a chain of events as being mediated by all of the sources of information involved.
+For example, in the example sentence below, it the departure caused by the "cheating" or by the finding out?

+- John found out that Bill was cheating, and left.

+Similarly one might ask whether the sending of troops in the next example is caused by atrocities, or the revelation of atrocities:

+- "recent revelations of atrocities in the region caused the president to send in troops"

+For the sake of consistency and sanity, we will attempt to link between actual events (rather than sources of information or reports) whenever possible.
+You can generally assume that the complexities added by the sources of information are approximated by REPORTING relations, rather than trying to capture their impact using causal relations.

+Similarly, do not get into the causal relationships between communication and knowledge/revelation, such as:

+- **Obama's** **statement** **revealed** the **extent** of the **drone** **program**.

+Here, the statement does not CAUSE revelation (nor does the revelation CAUSE the extent).

+:bangbang: *These rules are mainly to rule out unnecessary causal chains, where event A causes report B and report B causes event C.  However, sometimes (particularly with false reports, etc.), one simply cannot remove the claims from that equation, as the original event did not happen (as in "Bush's revelations of WMDs got us into Iraq") and the chain of causation really boils down to the report.
+You can use causal links in this kind of exceptional circumstance.*

+### Assume the writer of the text is reliable

+For quoted speech or reporting, assume that the narrator or writer is reliable, unless otherwise indicated:

+- On *Sunday*, he **said**, **one** of the **bombs** **wrecked** the family's home.
+> **one** OVERLAPS/CAUSES **wrecked** \b{.
+*Sunday* CONTAINS **wrecked**
+> **bombs** SET/MEMBER **one**

+- **Frank** **claims** that an **alien** mind-control **beam** made **him** **rob** the **bank**.
+> **beam** OVERLAP/CAUSES
+**rob**
+> **Frank** IDENTICAL **him**
+> **claims**
+REPORTING **beam**

+Remember, you are not a jury, and it is not your role to determine the accuracy of asserted causal claims, but to simply annotate them.

 ### Causation relations to ENTITIES with implicit EVENTS must reference the EVENT